mercadopago/devsite-docs/guides/online-payments/subscriptions/payment-retry.en.md

 By default the reattempt is within a 10 day window.
 In case the installment has an expiration date, the time window is adjusted to that date and maintains the logic of 4 reattempt.

-After 3 installments with rejected payments, the subscription is automatically canceled and the integrated account will be notified of the cancellation of the subscription by email.

 ------------

 ----[mla]----